zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Force Pushing

+!!!
+Info "Why"
     - I have modified a commit locally and am unable to push normally to the remote since I rewrote history (**WARNING**: this will erase any changes others may have made between when the original commit was made, and your current commits)

 ```sh
 git push -f